shardlanguage/shard/docs/source/features/preprocessor.md

 To include a library, you need to type `lib:` before the name of your file.
 SPP will search for `/usr/local/lib/shard/your_lib/your_lib/your-file.sd`.

 You **must** create at least one file named `__root__.sd` in your project directory for SPP to know from where to include files.

+## Messages
+---
+You can display messages during preprocessing with the `@message` instruction.
+Type the text you want to display next to it.